Last Updated on February 10, 2024 by Louise Carter

 This means a bedroom with external walls may be at risk of mold growth, especially if the home has a dampness problem.
 Clothing, bedding, and pillows in a bedroom can also grow moldy.

 Leaks and spills can cause mold in a bedroom.
-If you spot signs of mold growth, check you don’t have a leaky roof or water from pipes, windows, or radiators creating moisture that’s not drying.
+If you spot signs of mold growth, check to make sure you don’t have a leaky roof or water from pipes, windows, or radiators creating moisture that’s not drying.

 Mold doesn’t rely on a direct water source to grow and multiply.
 If your sleeping space isn’t well-ventilated, it may become excessively humid.
-This can be reduced with a dehumidifier.
+A dehumidifier can reduce the humidity.

 What Mold is Found in the Bedroom?